sanleandrocs/sanleandrocs.github.io/lessons/lesson-03.md

 Rather, because you have converted all your coordinates to variables, we can modify the robot position directly.

-### Task 5
-Make copies of your original robot at different locations.

-## Multiple Actors
+## Multiple Actors (Extra Topic)
 Now, you have the basics of how programs works.
 The next step is to build more familiarity.
-So, make more robots!
+So, make more different robots!

 ### Task 6
 ```
-Make another robot appear on the screen that interacts with your original robot.
+Make a different robot appear on the screen that interacts with your original robot.
 ```